mlesnoff/Jchemo.jl/README.md

 fit!(mod, Xtrain, ytrain)
 ```

-For preliminary scaling the data before the PCA decomposition, the syntax is:
+For a preliminary scaling of the data before the PCA decomposition, the syntax is:

 ```julia
 nlv = 15 ; scal = true